jmgorius/xinfo/README.md

 # xinfo

-A tool with no external dependencies to print information about an X server instance.
+A command line tool with no external dependencies to print information about an X server instance.

 ## Building and running